tommyvdz/RunPowerWorkout/README.md

 * Power zone model to use when outside of a workout : Stryd, Jim Vance, Steve Palladino, 80/20, Van Dijk and Van Megen
 * Set up an alternative layout (for capability level 2 or 4)
 * Automatically switch every 5 seconds between two layouts (for capability level 2 or 4)
+* Alert on a static zone for watches without workout support.

 ### Download